GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/verticalPoroElastoPlasticWellbore/Example.rst

   :end-before: <!-- SPHINX_WELLBORE_POROMECHANICSSOLVER_END -->

-The two single-physics solvers are parameterized as explained in their corresponding documents.
+The two single-physics packages are parameterized as explained in their corresponding documents.

 In this example, let us focus on the coupling solver.
 This solver (``PoromechanicsSolver``) uses a set of attributes that specifically describe the coupling process within a poromechanical framework.
 For instance, we must point this solver to the designated fluid solver (here: ``SinglePhaseFlowSolver``) and solid solver (here: ``mechanicsSolver``).
 These solvers are forced to interact through the ``porousMaterialNames="{porousRock}"`` with all the constitutive models.
 We specify the discretization method (``FE1``, defined in the ``NumericalMethods`` section), and the target regions (here, we only have one, ``Omega``).
 More parameters are required to characterize a coupling procedure (more information at :ref:`PoroelasticSolver`).
-In this way, the two single-physics solvers will be simultaneously called and executed for solving the wellbore problem here.
+In this way, the two single-physics packages will be simultaneously called and executed for solving the wellbore problem here.

 ------------------------------------------------
-Discretization methods for multiphysics solvers
+Discretization methods for multiphysics packages
 ------------------------------------------------

 Numerical methods in multiphysics settings are similar to single physics numerical methods.
 In this problem, we use finite volume for flow and finite elements for solid mechanics.
 All necessary parameters for these methods are defined in the ``NumericalMethods`` section.